murshidazher/dotfiles/README.md

 > outside the `src` we can have directory such as `sandbox` and etc...

 There are some rules when naming a directory inside the `dev`;

-- all directories are lowercase
+- All directories are lowercase.
-- all directories are kebab case (that I can control)
+- All directories are kebab case (that I can control).
-- there is a directory named src
+- There is a directory named `src`.
-- src contains a directory for each git platform
+- `src` contains a directory for each git platform.
-- inside each git platform is only repo names
+- Inside each git platform is only repo names.

 ### Updating vscode plugin list